TiagoBsCastro/CCToolkit/docs/source/examples.rst

 Halo Bias
 ---------

 Compute the linear halo bias or the at redshift z = 0 for a given mass.
-CCToolkit can compute both the PBS prescription as well as the corrected model following Castro et al. in prep.
+CCToolkit can compute both the PBS prescription as well as the corrected model following `Castro et al. 2024b <https://inspirehep.net/literature/2824892>`__

 .. code-block:: python